DariusGuillaume/3d-Site/README.md

 Contributing
 While this website primarily serves as a showcase of my work, contributions and suggestions for improvements are always welcome.
 If you have ideas for new features or enhancements, please don't hesitate to reach out or submit a pull request.

-About Me
-I'm Darius Guillaume, a software developer passionate about creating immersive web experiences and exploring the intersection of technology and creativity.
-This website reflects my dedication to pushing the boundaries of what's possible with web development and 3D graphics.

-Thank you for visiting my 3D portfolio website!
-I hope you enjoy exploring my projects and learning more about my journey as a software developer.